It's about eXposure and eXposing. It's about fun, it's about Berlin and the rest of the Queer World!

 The best way to shine a light on Queer life in another land is to mark it with a giant X and open peoples eyes to it, therefore, the festival grew into it's new focus.
 Every year we would dedicate to a specific region around the world and bring queer stories from these lands to an International audience in Berlin.
 Not only have we XPOSED Queer Australian short films, but also short films from Canada, Korea, Turkey, Germany, Spain & The Middle East!

-X marks the spot, and that spot this year is AUSTRIA
+X marks the spot, and that spot this year is the Nordic Countries

-In its 3rd year since it?s birth, The Lolly Award is presented by a special Jury in the following categories:
+In it's fourth year, the Lolly Awards will be presented by a special Jury in the Moviemento Lounge in the following categories:

 Best XPOSED Short Film

 Kai is a filmmaker from Berlin.
 His shorts and music videos were shown at festivals all over the world (Toronto, Los Angeles, New York, San Francisco, Paris, Melbourne, Tel Aviv, Mumbai, Jakarta) and received numerous awards.

 Bard is the Festival Director and Director of Programming of Oslo's Skeive Filmer Film Festival, now in its 24th year.
 He joined the festival in 2003 and has been the driving force since 2007, putting the festival on the map amongst some of today's most renowned LGBTQ-themed film festivals.